Thailand National Games: Formation

-Crisis
+Crises

-In 1978 Games was postponed by the 1978 Udon Thani floods because the publics was afflicted to shortage the consumer goods and needed time to restore the conditions after the flood, until the Udon Thani 1978 Organising Committee was postponed this competition from October 1978 to January 1979.
+In 1978 the Games were affected by the 1978 Udon Thani floods.
+The Udon Thani 1978 Organising Committee postponed this competition from October 1978 to January 1979.

-In 2011 Games was postponed by the 2011 Thailand floods because the publics was afflicted to shortage the consumer goods and needed time to restore the conditions after the flood and the athletes wasn't rehearse to this event, until the Khon Kaen 2011 Organising Committee was postponed this competition from November 2011 to March 2012.
+In 2011 the Games were affected by the 2011 Thailand floods.
+The Khon Kaen 2011 Organising Committee postponed the competition from November 2011 to March 2012.

-In 2015 the Games opening ceremony was postponed from 11 December 2015 to 12 December 2015 due to the Bike for dad event, while the 2016 games was cancelled due to King Bhumibol's passing.
+In 2015 the Games' opening ceremony was postponed from 11 December 2015 to 12 December 2015 due to the "Bike for dad" event, while the 2016 Games were cancelled due to King Bhumibol's death.

 Royal flame

-Royal flame is the flame from the King to light the cauldron during competitions.
+The royal flame is the flame from the king to light the cauldron during competitions.
 The flame was introduced at the 1967 Thailand Regional Games in Bangkok.
-The Organizing committee must contact the Office of His Majesty's Principal Private Secretary to receive the flame.
-After His Majesty the King knew the contact, the governor of the host will receive the flame from the King at the palace.
+The organizing committee must contact the Office of His Majesty's Principal Private Secretary to receive the flame.
+After the king knows the contact, the governor of the host receives the flame from the king at the palace.

 The flame was lit at Wat Phra Si Rattana Satsadaram in Bangkok once a year.
-This flame use for the royal ceremony, cremation ceremony or the sport event ceremony include the Southeast Asian Games, Asian Games, Summer Universiade etc.
+This flame is used for royal ceremonies, cremation ceremonies, or sporting event ceremonies, including the Southeast Asian Games, Asian Games, and Summer Universiade.